 This article will compare FSKAX vs FXAIX.

-Both the Fidelity Total Market Index Fund (FSKAX) and the Fidelity 500 Index Fund (FXAIX) are among the best US Large Blend funds.
-They are among the best portfolios you can invest in and expect great returns.
+The Fidelity Total Market Index Fund (FSKAX) and the Fidelity 500 Index Fund (FXAIX) are among the best US Large Blend funds.
+They are among the best portfolios you can invest in, and expect great returns.

-Fidelity Total Market Index Fund, FSKAX, seeks to provide investment results equal to the total return of broad range U.S. stocks and has a very low expense ratio.
+Fidelity Total Market Index Fund, FSKAX, seeks to provide investment results equal to the total return of a broad range of U.S. stocks and has a very low expense ratio.

-Fidelity 500 Index Fund, FXAIX, is one of the simplest funds to invest in right now and very popular among long-term investors.
+Fidelity 500 Index Fund, FXAIX, is one of the most straightforward funds to invest in now and is very popular among long-term investors.

 Even though these two are great options for investing your money, it is best to compare the two mutual funds to make the best decision.